cirosantilli/linux-cheat/video.md

 Large open source project to offer tools that deal with many, many video formats and containers.

-Also the name of an utility to convert between formats, which has been renamed to `avconv` and deprecated the old name, presumably because it does much more than mpeg now, and is linked to `libav`.
+Also the name of an utility to convert between formats, which has been renamed to `avconv` and deprecated the old name, presumably because it does much more than MPEG now, and is linked to `libav`.

-#### avconv utility

-In Ubuntu, the `ffmpeg` and `avconv` utilities are contained in the `libav-tools` package.

-Includes a version of the library `libav`.

-Convert `ogg` into `mpg`:

-    avconv -i input.ogv -f 24 output.mpg

-You must specify frame rate, as the following fails because MPEG does not support the default 15fps:

-    avconv -i input.ogv output.mpg

 ### mkvtools